 Intuitive eating is the way to long term, sustainable happiness, health and peace with food.
 But it takes a lot of work, there is a lot of gray area, and it’s a journey of ebb and flow where you are continuously learning more about yourself and your body.
 Myself included.
 There are days I overshoot my hunger and end up too full.
 There are times I’m tired or stressed and eat ice cream out of the pint in an emotional way.
 That’s okay.
 It’s not about perfection, it’s about learning.
 And over time, as you learn what makes your body feel best and what foods are most satisfying and you eat in a way that both nourishes and satisfies, your body will eventually find it’s set point.

-There is nothing wrong with desiring to lose weight in order to find your body’s natural set point.
-Health At Every Size is saying weight loss is never possible.
-HAES is about focusing on healthy behaviors and letting your body find whatever size it needs to be.
+You might really want to lose weight, and that makes sense given our culture, but can you shift your focus onto your behaviors.
+Can you support your body in finding it’s natural set point through health promoting behaviors.
+Health At Every Size isn’t saying weight loss is never possible, but it’s not the focus.
+HAES is about learning healthy behaviors that allow your body to find whatever size it needs to be.
 Weight loss is never the goal.
 True health, body acceptance and peace with food and exercise is the goal – and that is not contingent on a particular weight.
-Weight loss is a possible, yet not guaranteed, outcome of all the other healthy habits developed as you learn to live intuitively – practicing self care, sleeping well, moving in a way that feels good, eating foods that feel good.
-But weight is never the goal.
+Weight loss is a possible, yet not guaranteed, outcome of all the other healthy habits developed as you learn to live intuitively – practice self care, sleep well, move in a way that feels good, and eat foods that feel good and satisfy you.
+But weight loss is never the goal.
 Because really, weight has no direct impact on your health.
-Can it be one factor of a health issue?
-Yes.
-But it is never the direct cause.

 More books on this topic that I recommend are: